Deep ocean minerals: Research

-Over the last 11 years, studies show the potential application of DOM for use as a dietary therapy for the prevention and complementary treatment of cardiovascular disease.
-In 2003, Japanese researchers published their findings regarding the pharmacological activity of DOM directly influencing the serum lipid values of cholesterol-fed rabbits.
+Over the last 11 years, studies show the potential application of deep ocean minerals for use as a dietary therapy for the prevention and complementary treatment of cardiovascular disease.
+In 2003, Japanese researchers published their findings regarding the pharmacological activity of deep ocean mineral directly influencing the serum lipid values of cholesterol-fed rabbits.

-In 2008, a Japanese research group used hypercholesterolemic rabbits to examine changes due to the DOW diet on cardiovascular hemodynamics (blood flow and pressure).
-Systolic, diastolic, pulse and mean arterial pressures, and total peripheral resistance were significantly lower in the DOW group than in the control group.
+In 2008, a Japanese research group used hypercholesterolemic rabbits to examine changes due to the deep ocean water diet on cardiovascular hemodynamics.
+Systolic, diastolic, pulse and mean arterial pressures, and total peripheral resistance were significantly lower in the deep ocean water group than in the control group.

-The first human trial of DOM was conducted in Japan in 2008 with 16 male volunteers examining the effect of Nigari (natural salty sea or lake water) standardized on magnesium in a two-way, randomized cross-over study.
+The first human trial of deep ocean minerals was conducted in Japan in 2008 with 16 male volunteers examining the effect of bitterns standardized on magnesium in a two-way, randomized cross-over study.
 The healthy subjects were given a fat load test prior to measuring the effect of postprandial (after meal) hyperlipidemia.
-They found that Mg supplementation reduced and delayed the postprandial serum and chylomicron TAG responses after fat loading.
+They found that magnesium supplementation reduced and delayed the postprandial serum and chylomicron TAG responses after fat loading.
 The data indicates that Mg supplementation may contribute to preventing the atherogenic process in healthy subjects.

-In addition, a series of research papers from Taichung University, Taiwan was published.
-In 2011, mice trials confirmed similar results to the Japanese findings and concluded that electro-dialyzed DOW benefited high-cholesterol dietary mice and recommended that standardized DOM should be pursued as a dietary food ingredient for cardiovascular health.
+In addition, a series of research papers from Taichung University was published.
+In 2011, mice trials confirmed similar results to the Japanese findings and concluded that electro-dialyzed deep ocean water benefited high-cholesterol dietary mice and recommended that standardized deep ocean minerals should be pursued as a dietary food ingredient for cardiovascular health.
 Similar results at the Taichung Medical University were also published in 2011 for hamsters.

-In 2012, in Taipei, a major human trial with 42 hypercholesterolemic volunteers were randomly divided into three groups: reverse osmotic (RO) water, DOM (Mg: 395 mg/L, hardness 1410ppm), and magnesium-chloride fortified (MCF) water (Mg: 386 mg/L, hardness 1430ppm).
-Serum low-density lipoprotein-cholesterol (LDL-C) was also decreased by DOM.
-Further, the total cholesterol levels of subjects in the DOM group were significantly lower than those in the MCF water or RO water groups.
+In 2012, in Taipei, a major human trial with 42 hypercholesterolemic volunteers were randomly divided into three groups: reverse osmotic water, deep ocean minerals (Mg: 395 mg/L, hardness 1410ppm), and magnesium-chloride fortified water (Mg: 386 mg/L, hardness 1430ppm).
+Serum low-density lipoprotein-cholesterol (LDL-C) was also decreased by deep ocean minerals.
+Further, the total cholesterol levels of subjects in the deep ocean mineral group were significantly lower than those in the magnesium-chloride fortified water or reverse osmotic water groups.